MarcM1250/491A-G2SS/README.md

 * [Developer Guidelines](https://github.com/MarcM1250/491A-G2SS/wiki/Developer-Guidelines): For software developers interested in contributing to our project.

 ## Currently in Progress
-Application prototype and test specification.
+Application prototype, test specification, user manual, and developer guidelines.

     To test:
         'view' directory: